Knowledge base

 and--include

-There are variants insensitive to the cassation of --exclude
+There are case-insensitive variants of --exclude

 and --include